buzzqw/TUS/OBSS/OBSSv2-eng.md

 The cold lands of northern Europe isolated themselves after their dead rose again.
 This time by the will of the people, help was sought from Krondal and Nedraf so that they could save them.
 Nedraf gave them the weapons and the experience to use them, Krondal, like a true madman, brought back the ancestral memories of a warrior past made of myths and Gods forgotten, or rather ignored, by most.
 Thus Krondal has recreated as his servants Aegir, Alfadur, Hel, Idhunn, Norne, not to mention the better-known Thor, Loki, Valkyries...

->>> %box narratore
-Use real terrestrial physical geographic maps to help you with the environment.
+>>> **A world at feet**: Use real terrestrial physical geographic maps to help you with the environment.
 Look online for maps of ancient cities.
 You have at your disposal the greatest setting ever created; it's just a matter of populating it with the myths, legends, stories, and fantasy that are already around you.

 Every city has its historical legends, discover them and play them together!

 ## The Portals

-Never open doors to those who open them without your permission.
-(Stanislaw Jerzy Lec)}
+> Never open doors to those who open them without your permission.
+(Stanislaw Jerzy Lec)

 This proliferation of small, large, durable, or instantaneous Portals has caused a rift in the dimensional fabric of Earth, generating in turn a proliferation of spontaneous tunnels of varying sizes and duration.